Unified Communications For Your Hybrid Healthcare Organization

 For hybrid meetings, where some attendees are in person and others are joining by video from a remote location, Zoom Rooms makes it even easier to connect, share content, and involve everyone in the conversation.

-Between meetings, use Zoom Chat to send quick updates or share resources and info with select groups or the entire organization.
+Between meetings, use Zoom Team Chat to send quick updates or share resources and info with select groups or the entire organization.

 Board & community meetings

 Offering virtual options for board meetings can help directors, governors, trustees, and executive leadership, who often have full schedules and may find it difficult to attend a meeting in person.
 Hosting meetings, events, or educational sessions open to the public using Zoom Events or Zoom Webinars allows people to attend virtually, which can give members the opportunity to stay informed and connected.